Godot 인터페이스

 Godot provides a variety of options for performing runtime checks on these accesses:

 • A duck-typed property access.
-These will property check (as described above).
+These will be property checks (as described above).
 If the operation isn't supported by the object, execution will halt.

 # All Objects have duck-typed get, set, and call wrapper methods.